matias-ceau/diane/SYNC.md

 ./scripts/enable-auto-sync.sh

 # 2. Test it
-d "seamless sync is amazing"
+d, "seamless sync is amazing"

 # 3. Check your GitHub repo
 # (your note is already there!)